Robert Alexander Bryden

 Robert Alexander Bryden (7 July 1841 – 14 April 1906) was a Scottish architect, prominent in the second half of the 19th century.
 He was mainly active in the west of Scotland, where he designed schools, churches and municipal buildings.

 Early life

 Bryden was born in Glasgow, Scotland, in 1841, the son of Robert Bryden and Margaret Ramage.

 He was educated at Arthur's Academy in Dunoon, Argyll, and Kirkcaldy Grammar School.

 Career

 In the 1860s, he was an apprentice at Glasgow-based practice Clarke & Bell, of whom he became a partner around 1875.
 He was elected a Fellow of the Royal Institute of British Architects in 1878.

+Around 1875, Robert Alexander Bryden, with William Clarke (1809–1889) and George Bell (1814–1887) created the Clarke & Bell & R. A. Bryden, a major architectural firm based in Glasgow.
+The practice dissolved in 1902, but several of their designs are now listed buildings.